-The Headstand which is called Shirshasana in yoga is one of the best ways to see the world upside down because here what you get in return is health.
+The Headstand which is called Sirshasana in yoga is one of the best ways to see the world upside down because here what you get in return is health.

 Standing on your head, holding your position, keeping your head and body aligned is not an easy yoga asana to do, but if you succeed in this, you are gifting your body with strength.

-Advantages of Shirshasana are not just limited to body strength, this also helps to calm your mind and improve blood circulation as well.
+Advantages of Sirshasana are not just limited to body strength, this also helps to calm your mind and improve blood circulation as well.

 - Get a soft towel, sticky mat or blanket to pad your head and forearms.
 This will give you support and prevent injury as well.

 - Then you need to kneel on the floor and then set the forearms on the floor and lace your fingers together and your elbow should be at shoulder width.

 - You need to roll your upper arms slightly outwards and then press the inner wrist not too hard, just firmly into the floor.

 - Then try to hold your head on the floor and if you are facing difficulty while doing this because you are a beginner then you can you press the base of your palms together and snuggle the back of your head and your palms should be against the clasped hands.